changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

+## The Overall Gameplan

+What's the overall map of where we're trying to go today?

+It turns out that modern AI/ML relies essentially on matrices everywhere.
+If we want to understand what an AI model is doing, then we must understand what a matrix is doing, in a way that is more comprehensible than simply a blob of floating point numbers.
+To understand what a matrix is doing, we must then understand their theoretical foundations, namely linear algebra.

+By doing so, we can demystify matrices away from blobs of floating point numbers and towards more understandable concepts such as "this matrix represents a rotation."

+By the end of this session you should be able to understand:

+1. What a vector space is
+2. What a linear function is
+3. The relationship between a matrix and a linear function
+4. Why matrix multiplication is defined the way it is

+## Motivating Vector Spaces
 Linear algebra, as the name suggests, is the study of linear functions.

 One motivation for vector spaces arises from an intuition that in our world